jlodoen/starter-hugo-academic-jl-2/content/authors/admin/_index.md

 title: Julia Lodoen
 email: "jlodoen@mit.edu"
 ---
 I'm Julia Lodoen.
-I am a Ph.D. student in Political Science at the Massachusetts Institute of Technology (MIT), concentrating in security studies and comparative politics.
+I am a Ph.D. candidate in Political Science at the Massachusetts Institute of Technology (MIT), concentrating in security studies and comparative politics.
 I am also affiliated with the MIT Security Studies Program (SSP).
 My research interests include political violence, security bureaucracies, and varieties of repression, with a focus on Latin America.

 Prior to starting at MIT, I was a Junior Fellow in the South Asia Program at The Stimson Center.
 I graduated with a B.A. in Political Science and an M.A. in International Relations from the University of Chicago in 2020.
 I have native fluency in Spanish, advanced proficiency in French, and reading proficiency in Portuguese and Italian.